bufistov/query-autocompleetion/README.md

 - The docker compose file
 exposes ports 8080 and 3000 to the local host, so these ports must be available.
-- The demo adds one million queries, and will use most of the CPU/disk bandwith of the host machine during few minutes.
+- The demo adds one million queries, and will use most of the CPU/disk bandwith of the host machine during first 10-20 minutes.

 Start demo by typing this command from the root directory of this repository: